 The Cytoplasm (and Cytoskeleton)

 The cytoplasm makes up most of the interior of a cell, and it consists of a jelly-like substance.
 Various materials vital for the survival of the cell, like salt, water, and enzymes float around in the cytoplasm, as do the various organelles of the cell.
-The cytoskeleton is sub-structure of the cytoplasm and it consists of various fibers which run the length of the cytoplasm and help the cell maintain its shape.
+The cytoskeleton is sub-structure of the cytoplasm and it consists of various fibers that run the length of the cytoplasm and help the cell maintain its shape.

 The nucleus is often referred to as the “brain” of the cell and it controls the cell’s reproduction and growth.
 The hereditary information of the cell, its DNA, is stored here.
 There is a smaller organelle within the nucleus, called the nucleolus.
 The nucleolus helps synthesize ribosomes.
 The nucleus is covered by a nuclear membrane and full of holes referred to as nuclear pores, which enable materials to move in and out of the nucleus.